btanyh/public_projects/Skin Lesion Classifier - Computer Vision/README.md

 ## Datasets

+**The dataset's size is too large to be uploaded to github.
+It can instead be found at this [Google Drive link](https://drive.google.com/drive/folders/10GEoMsKyk4APUICyZDgOHwfNTtbkaxpY?usp=sharing)**.
+Please download the data set and put it in the same directory as the code folder in order for the code note books to run correctly.

 1. The data for this project was obtained from the International Skin Imaging Collaboration (ISIC) which in their own words is ['an academia and industry partnership designed to facilitate the application of digital skin imaging to help reduce melanoma mortality'](https://www.isic-archive.com/#!/topWithHeader/tightContentTop/about/aboutIsicOverview).

 1. Their database contains over 70,000 images of skin lesions which have been contributed by [various medical universities and cancer centers](https://www.isic-archive.com/#!/topWithHeader/tightContentTop/about/isicArchiveContent).
 These images of skin lesions have been classified with [ground-truth diagnoses](https://www.isic-archive.com/#!/topWithHeader/tightContentTop/about/isicArchiveGoals) of whether it is benign or malignant.